andrewgilliland/andrew-gilliland/content/blog/nextjs-and-vercel/index.md

 tags: ["Next.js"]
 ---

 > This article is a beginning of a series on my steps to create a SaaS product.
-As much as this is a guide to help me trace my thoughts, it will hopefully benefit those who look to go through the same journey.
+As much as this is a guide to help me trace my thoughts, it will hopefully benefit those who look to go through the similar journey.
 I am developing the SaaS project along with an [egghead.io](https://egghead.io/) portfolio project club.
+You can learn more about my project [here](https://github.com/andrewgilliland/react-fit/blob/master/README.md).

 There's a variety of ways to get web sites and web apps up and deployed, but creating and deploying a Next.js app on Vercel is a true delight.
 If you are wanting to get a static site up and running on the internet, this is a great solution.
 But don't think just because you have a static site created you can't have dynamic data coming in.
 With Vercel's serverless functions and/or using services in tandem with a Jamstack architecture, you can create web app functionality.
 And one of the best parts is that you can get a project up and going for free.
 Let's get started.